 And, of course, a fantasy relationship (i.e. one that exists only in imagination) can be an IDEAL RELATIONSHIP, something that could never happen in reality (because, of course, no relationship between two people can possibly be ideal and perfect; most, in fact, are very far from it).

 The type of person who develops feelings of obsessive love tends to be, or perceive him/herself to be, an OUTSIDER and one who DOES NOT ‘BELONG.’
 Such a person may be on the fringes of society and feel both unfulfilled in life and vulnerable.

-A further characteristic of such people is frequently that they have severely weakened ‘ego-boundaries’ which means that they have a very poor concept of their own identity as a unique and separate individual.
+A further characteristic of such people is frequently that they have severely weakened ‘ego-boundaries’ which means that they have a very poor concept of their own identity as unique and separate individuals.

 It follows, therefore, that falling obsessively in love can be a desperate attempt to ‘belong’; in fact, one way to view it is as an attempt to ‘merge’ with the other person in an unconscious attempt to make them part of us’ so that we can feel what they feel and obtain a vicarious sense of identity – a desire for the self and the object of obsessive love to ‘become one’.

 This is an intense, primal need (which can be, one theory suggests, due to a dysfunctional relationship with our primary caregiver during our very early development leading to a lack of healthy bonding) we failed to have fulfilled for us when very young.
 This is thought to be why it is so intensely painful when the object of obsessive love remains resolutely indifferent to and non-reciprocating of, our ardent yearnings.